ree17017/CIT261/reflection_journal.md

 ## May 30, 2019

 1. Had a good team meeting.
 I taught about transitions.
 Easy stuff to teach and learn about.
 Don't over do it because it can be annoying to the user.
-2. Had a lot of fun writing the ajax fluency.
-Ajax is one of my favorite javascript programs to write because you don't have to refresh the page to change the content.
+2. Had a lot of fun writing the Ajax fluency.
+Ajax is one of my favorite JavaScript programs to write because you don't have to refresh the page to change the content.
 I am excited to learn more about React which does a lot of these things for you.
 3. Build out a better JSON object fluency should be able to pass with 10 on both these assignments.

 ## June 5, 2019

 1. I am moving to Utah this week I got my house up for sale.
-I did put in 7 hours of studying Javascript but did not get a lot of coding done.
+I did put in 7 hours of studying JavaScript but did not get a lot of coding done.
 See how I can do tonight for the next 2 hours.
 2. Made it to the team meeting.
 Recorded it and going to post it to YouTube.
 3. Seems like everyone on the team is doing fine with their code and have no blockers.